The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Results

-Both the width and shape of the temperature distribution are relevant aspects for our analysis.
-So, what is the functional form of the temperature of the ICM at the centres of clusters favoured by TNG-Cluster?
-We fit the temperature distributions with both the Normal and Log-Normal distributions.
-In \autoref{fig:gas_prop_fit}, we compare the average and best-fit temperature distributions of clusters in halo mass bins, for the intrinsic, mass-weighted gas in the 3D cluster centres (top) and for the emission-weighted gas in a \textit{XRISM}-like FoV (bottom).
+We fit the temperature distributions in the 0.1-50~keV range with both the Normal and Log-Normal distributions.
+In \autoref{fig:gas_prop_fit}, we compare the geometric mean and best-fit temperature distributions of clusters in halo mass bins, for the intrinsic, mass-weighted gas in the 3D cluster centres (top) and for the emission-weighted gas in a \textit{XRISM}-like FoV (bottom).
+We note that the average curves are not representative of each individual cluster's best fit, but rather are meant to highlight possible systematic trends with cluster mass.
 The corresponding best-fit values of the Log-Normal distribution for each cluster are shown in \autoref{fig:best_fit_val}.
+The quality of each fit on a cluster-by-cluster basis is provided by the residuals in \autoref{fig:residuals}, and it is summarized by the median $\chi^2$ across the entire cluster sample annotated as text in \autoref{fig:gas_prop_fit}.